Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 While the general framework for activity management applies to both staff and resident agents, there are distinct nuances and additional complexities involved in both resident and staff agent activities.
 Staff activities within the simulation are designed to reflect the operational responsibilities and task management inherent to the roles of staff agents.
 In addition to the priority-based system, staff agents are assigned to specific residents within their allocated wing or area of responsibility.
 Each staff agent is designated to manage activities and provide care for residents in a particular wing, ensuring a structured and organised approach to task allocation.
 The allocation of staff to specific wings allows for optimal task distribution, ensuring that each staff member can focus on the residents within their designated area without the inefficiencies that might arise from constantly shifting between different locations or managing varying levels of care across different resident groups.

 For staff, the process models are tailored to manage multiple, often concurrent, activities that may have conflicting priorities.
 Staff agents are frequently tasked with balancing operational duties, such as logistical support, administrative functions, and direct care activities, in addition to balancing unscheduled events [Table \ref{tab3}].
 The process model is designed to adjust execution of tasks as they emerge through priority-based queues, ensuring that tasks are addressed in a logical order based on urgency and importance.
 Each task is assigned a priority level, and the process model dynamically manages the priority queue, continuously re-evaluating tasks as new ones are generated, or existing tasks are completed.
 This process model also allows the model to effectively handle conflicting tasks, ensuring the lower priority tasks are either delayed or requeued as necessary.
 This is particularly important as staff members often juggle multiple operational responsibilities that may require immediate attention.
 In addition, an importance threshold was assigned in the model to manage the prioritisation-based system.
 Tasks can be interrupted if they exceed the threshold and are higher priority than the current executing task [Table \ref{tab3}].
-In addition, if the interrupted task is still within the importance threshold, then it is requeued back into the process model to be completed.
+If the interrupted task remains within the importance threshold, it is requeued for later completion.
+The same priority system also contains an Emergency Response category for both staff and residents, which covers rare acute events such as clinical incidents or facility-wide alerts and would supersede all other tasks if triggered.
+No emergency triggers were scheduled in the scenarios analysed here, so Emergency Response tasks did not occur.